jimratliff/GenoMac-system/README.md

 make run-hypervisor
 ```

 [^homebrew_via_just]: The first time Hypervisor is run, it uses Homebrew to install many apps/programs, including in particular `just`.
 At that point, you can use `just` commands instead of the somewhat-less user-friendly `make` commands.
 In particular, you can then run the Hypervisor with `just run-hypervisor`.
+The [just command](https://github.com/casey/just) is a “command runner” or “a handy way to save and run project-specific commands.”
+It is a modern successor to the [make command](https://man7.org/linux/man-pages/man1/make.1.html).

 When Hypervisor is first launched during a session, it will check automatically for updates to this repo.
 If any are found, Hypervisor will refresh this repo and relaunch the Hypervisor.